 |Last Winter Avg.
 Cost||This Winter Avg.
 Cost||Projected savings|

-The 50 percent of U.S. homes who use gas heating will still spend the least overall, even as the price per unit creeps upward.
+The 50 percent of U.S. homes that use gas heating will still spend the least overall, even as the price per unit creeps upward.

 Of course, these figures are just projections and bear the usual caveat that predicting the weather is notoriously fraught with peril, while energy prices are subject to disruption from unexpected events as well.
 So don’t spend those extra dollars yet — better to budget for a repeat of last year’s icy conditions, then enjoy all that money you saved come springtime if the projections for a milder winter hold true.

 It’s a good idea to schedule your annual furnace maintenance before the frigid temperatures hit.
-Your local One Hour Air Conditioning and Heating® technicians can ensure your heating system is in top condition.
+Your local One Hour Air Conditioning & Heating North NJ® technicians can ensure your heating system is in top condition.